-Quick Start Alexa Skills Kit Command Line Interface (ASK CLI)
+Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI)

-- Step 1: Prerequisites for Using ASK CLI
+- Step 1: Prerequisites for using ASK CLI

-- Step 3: Install and Initialize ASK CLI
+- Step 3: Install and initialize ASK CLI

-- Step 4: Use ASK CLI Commands to Manage Your Skill
+- Step 4: Use ASK CLI commands to manage your skill

-- Step 5: Test Your Skill
+- Step 5: Test your skill

-Step 1: Prerequisites for Using ASK CLI
+Step 1: Prerequisites for using ASK CLI

 If you are not using AWS Lambda, you may point skills to your own endpoint, while still using ASK CLI to manage your skill's model.

-Step 3: Install and Initialize ASK CLI
+Step 3: Install and initialize ASK CLI

 If you already have ASK CLI installed and want to update to the latest version, install it in the same way as a new user.